ccao-data/model-res-avm/README.md

-In both cases, runs are gated behind a [deploy environment](https://docs.github.com/en/enterprise-cloud@latest/actions/deployment/targeting-different-environments/using-environments-for-deployment) that requires codeowner approval before the model will run.
-The `build` job to rebuild a Docker image for the model will always run, but the subsequent `run` job will not run unless a codeowner approves it.
+In both cases, runs are gated behind a [deploy environment](https://docs.github.com/en/enterprise-cloud@latest/actions/deployment/targeting-different-environments/using-environments-for-deployment) that requires approval from a `@ccao-data/core-team` member before the model will run.
+The `build` job to rebuild a Docker image for the model will always run, but the subsequent `run` job will not run unless a core-team member approves it.

 #### Monitoring